 - Level 2: Collaborative working using 3D CAD models where information is shared via a common file format.

-- Level 3: Complete integration of work between all the stakeholders using shared project model stored in common data environment to eliminate conflicts.
+- Level 3: Complete integration of work between all the stakeholders using the shared project model stored in a common data environment to eliminate conflicts.

 Feel free to explore them in detail at,

 BIM Maturity Levels Explained- Level 0, Level 1, Level 2, Level 3

 A Bill of Quantities is developed by a cost consultant or quantity surveyor to provide accurate quantities of the materials, parts, etc. required for completing a task by looking at the drawings or specifications.

 A Bill of materials is used to enlist the raw materials, parts, components, sub-components required for completing a project.

 A BIM object contains detail information about a component and its geometry representing its physical characteristics within a project model.

 Are you looking to develop custom BIM objects library, check out our,